 The Seminole County Office of the Emergency Management in conjunction with the health department began administering shots to people 65 and older on Dec.
 28 by appointment only at the Oviedo Mall.
 Health care workers can also go to this site for the vaccine.

 People can make an appointment by going to prepareseminole.org or by calling the citizens’ hotline at 407-665-0000 or go directly to Eventbrite to book an appointment.
-According to its website, all appointments are currently booked through Jan.
-23.

 This vaccine location is open to people who live outside of Seminole County and the criteria were recently expanded to include non-hospital health care workers.